ioggstream/python-course/ansible-101/README.md

     #pip install -r requirements.txt    # install dependencies
     #nosetests -v                       # check if everything is ok
     #jupyter-notebook notebooks/        # ;)

-Each notebook is associated to a python file in scripts/.

 ## Outline